HVAC/R Technology Diploma

 Program Information

-The HVAC/R Technology Diploma program of study provides all of the skills necessary to gain meaningful employment as an entry-level Heating, Ventilation & Air Conditioning (HVAC) technician.
-The diploma program is designed to train students to be HVAC technicians in a real-world, hands-on environment.
-Students will learn to troubleshoot, install, and maintain HVAC/R systems.
+HVAC/R Technology program of study provides all of the skills necessary to gain meaningful employment as an entry-level HVAC/R technician.
+The diploma program is designed to train students to be HVAC/R technicians in a real-world, hands- on environment.
+Students learn to troubleshoot, install, and maintain HVAC/R systems.
 This program is designed to meet the related technical instruction for some DOE apprenticeship programs.

 Students who complete this diploma will have earned a HVAC/R Maintenance certificate by completion.